The Smithy Lane Stompers

 jigging ... (creative motor responses)

 ... the result was a sort of 'organised sound' (rhythmic, melodic, harmonic and timbral) ... patterns which meant something ... they made sense ... we always thought it was all a bit difficult for cricketers and beer drinkers but eventually we realised that even the very young soon got the hang of do-ra-me-fa-sol-la-te-do ...

 The emotional appeal of music came directly from the excitement that built up when patterns of sound were established or anticipated and expectations of pleasure aroused ... but the climatic satisfaction was delayed or disguised by a series of intriguing diversions and unanticipated surprises.
 Music involved deliberately tantalising the listener with heightened expectations before a final resolution.
 Spine tingling, intense arousal came from anticipating the release from tension as dopamine kicked in ... we facetiously suggested that this maybe the chemistry of the orgasm?

 The social thrill of participation in music really fascinated some youngsters who had been weaned on the crooners and the big swing bands that ma & pa used to dance to.
-These bands were mostly American but the Brits had dance bands that created good imitations ... and our Mum & Dad loved them in the 1930s ... and in the 1940s the radio was on continuously in the Birchall house!
+These bands were mostly American but the Brits had dance bands that created good imitations ... and our Mum & Dad loved them in the 1930s ... and in the 1940s the 'wireless' was on continuously in the Birchall house!
 We remember now but it meant little at the time ... we can see clearly in our mind's eye the old wooden box with brown knobs which seemed to played music all day.
 Dad excitedly adjusting the 'tuning' of the Daventry station and imploring us to listen to the Layton & Johnstone songsters and a big fat black man playing the trumpet ... and the fun of the 'Wakey Wakey' Billy Cotton Band Show.
-We even recall that Lew Stone seemed to be in the middle of everything that the British Dance Bands did; he arranged for Bert Ambrose, Jack Hylton, Jack Payne & Roy Fox and employed Nat Gonella & Al Bowlly ... and many more ... but it was Ted Heath who ended up at the pinnacle for many aficionados.
+We even recall that Lew Stone seemed to be in the middle of everything that the British Dance Bands did; he arranged for Bert Ambrose, Jack Hylton, Jack Payne & Roy Fox and employed Nat Gonella & Al Bowlly ... and many more ... but it was Ted Heath who later ended up at the pinnacle for many aficionados.